Cohomologies of tautological bundles of matroids: Introduction

 \subsection{Acknowledgements}

 The author thanks Andrew Berget, Alex Fink, Dhruv Ranganathan, and David Speyer for helpful conversations, and thanks Matt Larson for helpful conversations and comments on a preliminary draft of the paper.
+The author also thanks the referees for helpful suggestions.
 The author is supported by US National Science Foundation (DMS-2001854 and DMS-2246518).